poap0poap/Project2Final/Readme.md

   - diffrent paths diffrent tilesets

 # Changes
+file for player data
+tiles have effects
-created struct to hold player data need to make classes
+need to make classes

 25% chance of random event on all tiles